Naughtboy/Naughtboy/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Asp.Net
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me never You cannot contact me other than the database administrator
+- 📫 How to reach me , you cannot contact me other than the database administrator

 <!---
 Naughtboy/Naughtboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.